 Collegiate Media—Joel Elliott, The Talon, Toccoa Falls College

-Special Citation—The Seattle Times and Los Angeles Times
+Special Citation—The Seattle Times and The Los Angeles Times

 News Organization—Bakersfield Californian